HerveAbdi/data4PCCAR/README.md

 A set of contingency tables showing the number of university graduates in the USA from 1966 to 2001 by fields.
 The grand contingency table gives the The 34 years * 8 fields results.
-The partial contingency tables subset the grand contigency table by gender (women vs men) and by levels (Bachelor, Master, and Ph.D.).
+The partial contingency tables subset the grand contingency table by gender (women vs men) and by levels (Bachelor, Master, and Ph.D.).
 To  be used to illustrate CA, PTCA, and variations of these methods.

 ### mentalImageryOSIQ